 Border Patrol Makes New Mother Choose Between Family Separation Or Return To Mexico

-The woman was taken to Scripps Mercy Hospital in Chula Vista, where she gave birth while in Border Patrol custody.
-Two days after that, she was given a choice by Border Patrol Agents — either hand over her U.S. citizen child to social services, or return together to Mexico.
+The new mother was given a choice by Border Patrol Agents — either hand over her U.S. citizen child to social services, or return together to Mexico.